julianchurchill/text-adventure/README.md

     - Activity acceptance tests need to have data built in - not taken from loaded model_content.txt.
 The model content needs to be supplied to the activity when the test creates it.
 Without this the acceptance tests will never pass for textadventure2.
 - [TECHNICAL TASK] New item action - change exit visibility
 - [TECHNICAL TASK] To avoid screen jumping BasicModel caches location description until location changes.
+- [TECHNICAL TASK] Removed 'make exit visible' and swap use of it with 'change exit visibility'

 - [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in.
   - When you examine it a location change occurs and you get stuck.
 There are no exits and some items around you.